 Is Cozumel safe for tourists to visit, or does it just seem like a safe place?
 What are the travel advisories for American tourists?
 These are all questions I will answer in an easy-to-read format, along with others you probably haven’t even considered.

-Is Cozumel Mexico safe?
 Yes.
-As of 2025, Cozumel remains one of the safest destinations in Mexico, with a violent crime rate significantly lower than popular mainland spots like Cancun or Tulum.
+As of today May 8th 2026, Cozumel Mexico is safe to visit for tourists.
+With a violent crime rate significantly lower than popular mainland spots like Cancun or Tulum.
 But “safe” doesn’t mean “risk-free.”

 It wasn’t too long ago that I had the same questions back in 2018 when my fiancée and I booked our first 7-day all-inclusive vacation to Cozumel, Mexico.
 It was just two months ago I took a cruise back to Cozumel, making it my 17th visit to the island.